 According to the art historian Celeste Brusati, the young Vermeer may have intended to put himself and his viewers into Actaeon's place as illicit beholders.
 Lest we fail to note that substitution, Vermeer has included subtle reminders of Actaeon's tragic fate in the form of the dog gazing at a thistle, a traditional symbol of transience.

 Like that of the great Amsterdam master Rembrandt, Vermeer's treatment of the female figure is full of tenderness and sympathy, traits that would become a hallmark of Vermeer's art.
 The cut of the satin garment seems to suggest contemporary fashion and its color may even anticipate Vermeer's life-long fascination with the yellow, which he later repeated when painting the voguish, fur-trimmed morning jackets typical of his interior scenes.
-Art critics hold that the sweeping brushwork of the gown of Diana is reminiscent of Venetian Renaissance painting, although its clumsy handling clearly suggests the young painter's less than expert command of the brush.
-Nonetheless, a certain broadness of modeling and brushwork would always distinguish Vermeer from the fijnschilder (fine painters), whose themes, compositions and techniques would later influence the painter.
+Art critics hold that the sweeping brushwork of Dian's gown is reminiscent of Venetian Renaissance painting, although its clumsy handling clearly suggests the young painter's less than expert command of the brush.
+Nonetheless, a certain broadness of modeling and brushwork would always distinguish Vermeer from the fijnschilderen (fine painters), whose themes, compositions and techniques would later influence the painter.
 Even though Vermeer's mature paintings are far more descriptive and detailed than the present Diana, he never attempted to compete with the truly microscopic attention to detail that characterized that school.

 Vermeer chose to cast his only surviving mythological painting in a pseudo-antique atmosphere by elongating Diana's dress and wrapping the back of the turned figure with a piece of anonymous orange drapery.
 It was a common practice for history painters to draw on costumes painted in the past.
 The painter and art writer Karel van Mander recommended the prints of Lucas van Leyden as an excellent resource for historic costumes.
 Dutch costume expert Marieke van Winkel observes that, "In these, as with all his other prints, one sees pleasant variations of faces and costumes after the old styles: hats, caps and headdresses which for the most part, differ one from another, so that in Italy the great masters of our own time have been able to profit greatly from his works in that they have borrowed from them and applied things in their own works, with occasional small variations."